San Jose, California 95136

 Accommodations: 214 guest rooms and suites

-Outdoor Night Lighting: no
+Outdoor Night Lighting: limited

 Outdoor Cooking Facilities: no